 Google has one obvious advantage in that Assistant is integrated into most Android and Wear OS devices, and anything with Chrome or Android Auto.
-In contrast, you frequently have to install or activate Alexa on a device if it’s not an Amazon product.
+In contrast, you sometimes have to install or activate Alexa on a device if it’s not an Amazon product.

-Alexa tends to have a broader range of third-party speakers to choose from, even if you can still find a decent number with Assistant or the option to flip between the two, as with Sonos gear.
+Alexa tends to have a broader range of third-party speakers to choose from, even if you can still find a decent number with Assistant or the option to flip between the two, as with some Sonos gear.
 Third-party smart displays are rare, but Facebook’s Portal devices do support Alexa, and Lenovo makes Assistant displays like the Smart Clock 2.

 You can find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
 We recommend that you rely on an add-on streamer, however.